-Figure 11 shows that the 2 OU contours at the 99th percentile do not encroach on any existing or potential private sensitive receptors or residential areas in either the baseline or upgrade scenarios.
-The differences in model results between the baseline and upgrade scenarios are not significant, from an odour impact perspective, and it can be inferred that the proposed upgrades are unlikely to increase the intensity or frequency of off-site odour levels due to the plant upgrade.
-In addition, the modelling represents a conservative estimate of impacts given that maximum odour concentrations from the OCF (500 ou) have been assumed.
+The modelling suggests that the growth upgrade scenario will likely reduce off-site odour impacts and it can be inferred that the proposed upgrades are unlikely to increase the intensity or frequency of off-site odour levels.
+As noted in Section 6, the modelling represents a conservative estimate of impacts given that maximum odour concentrations from the OCU (500 ou) have been assumed.
 In reality the proposed works are anticipated to improve the characteristics of residual odour from the plant (i.e. less offensive), reduce overall emissions and reduce off-site impacts.
+From this outcome it can be inferred that the plant is unlikely to cause "offensive odours" as per the provisions of the POEO Act.